 It’s not perfect, but it’s already enough to justify its price.
-So if you’re in the market for a smart plug, consider buying one.
+So, consider buying one if you’re in the market for a smart plug.

 The Zuli Smartplug is a solid performer.
 During testing, we experienced no connectivity issues with the device.
 It was responsive to commands on both iOS and Android.
 And its low price makes it an attractive choice if you’re looking for deep discounts.

 It also has a few drawbacks, including the lack of energy monitoring functionality.
 But overall, it’s a great option if you’re looking for a smart plug and a Homekit-compatible device.

 How To Set Up Zuili With Homekit

 Setting up a Zuli Smartplug is simple, but it requires a little technical know-how.
 The plug detects when you’re home or away using its built-in location sensors.

 The plug automatically adjusts its brightness according to your preferences, and it can also recognize abandoned rooms and turn off the lights.
 Over time, this device will learn your habits and get smarter.

 To set up Zuli Smartplug with Homekit, you must first put it into the correct power mode.
 Then, set your Zuli Smartplug to detect your presence.
 This way, you can control whether or not it turns on and off when you enter or leave the room.
 Then, you can program your Zuli Smartplug with various presets, such as the response latency.

 The next step is to download the iHome Control app on your phone.
 The app is easy to use and allows you to toggle your connected devices on and off.
 You can create new rooms, group devices, and assign specific scenes.